 Dealing with never ending bugs

-Of course, none of the advice already provided will mean much if a bug pops up when the app releases globally.
+Of course, none of the advice already provided will mean much if a bug pops up when the app is released globally.
 The problem is, you cannot account for the extra issues that pop up in a global app launch.

 If your plan is to release globally, you need some kind of mobile app usability testing where you release.
 The most important initial phase of testing will be functional exploratory testing to allow testers to explore the app and find bugs through creative means.
 Later on down the path, you can switch the focus a little into creating and executing test cases.
 Whatever process you elect to use, the only way you are going to get a successful global app is via testing with the actual people in the markets you hope to capture.

-None of the advice and suggestions provided here is going to provide a bullet proof mobile app release without any bugs.
-What the advice and suggestions will do, is at least lower the acceptable level of risk for you and your organisation when you release or update your apps.
+None of the advice and suggestions provided here is going to provide a bulletproof mobile app release without any bugs.
+What the advice and suggestions will do, is at least lower the acceptable level of risk for you and your organization when you release or update your apps.